I’m Personally Opposed to Abortion…

 This is also the purpose of the “personally opposed” slogan, which abortion advocates have been using for nearly a century.
-In 1931, Dr. Magnus Hirschfield wrote in Margaret Sanger’s Birth Control Review that “On the basis of thirty-five years [of] experience, I am absolutely opposed to abortion.
+In 1931, Dr. Magnus Hirschfield wrote in Margaret Sanger’s Birth Control Review, “On the basis of thirty-five years [of] experience, I am absolutely opposed to abortion.
 But I am also opposed to punishment for performing abortions, as in most cases only the poor and innocent come in conflict with the law, while the rich go scot free.”1

 Pollsters said that the safe position for one running for public office, even in districts where pro‑life was strong, was for the politician to express personal abhorrence of abortion in general while recognizing that under circumstances it might be morally and should be legally justified.
-No politician, said the pollsters, has lost a significant number of votes by taking that position.”2
+No politician, said the pollsters, has lost a significant number of votes by taking that position.2

 Pro-abortion politicians have learned this lesson well.
-Former New York Governor Mario Cuomo, a nominal Catholic, said that he was personally opposed to abortion, but didn’t want to impose his morality on other people.4 Of course, Cuomo was also opposed to capital punishment, but did all he possibly could to ban it in the State of New York.
+Former New York Governor Mario Cuomo, a nominal Catholic, said that he was personally opposed to abortion, but didn’t want to impose his morality on other people.
+Of course, Cuomo was also opposed to capital punishment, but did all he possibly could to ban it in the State of New York.

 A variant on the “personally opposed” slogan is that abortion should be “safe, legal and rare,” a phrase popularized by former President Bill Clinton, who did all he could to make sure there were as many abortions as possible, not only in the United States but all over the world.

-Our society’s emphasis on toleration and non-judgmentalism has unfortunately given rise to a climate that inhibits logical thinking and contributes instead to a deadly kind of moral malaise, which always works to the advantage of the Culture of Death.
+Our society’s emphasis on toleration and non-judgmentalism has unfortunately given rise to a climate that inhibits logical thinking and contributes instead to a deadly kind of moral malaise, which always works to the advantage if the Culture of Death.
 The most common general expressions of this philosophy are “live and let live” and “don’t get involved.”

 This problem is particularly prevalent in the area of the life issues, which include abortion, homosexual rights and euthanasia.
 Everyone wants to look “compassionate,” “fair” and “nuanced,” and when they use slippery pro-abortion slogans, it is very hard to reply to them.
 These slogans also allow people to identify themselves as “pro-life,” which is much more popular than “pro-abortion” or even “pro-choice.”